RobertRosca/JAXTAM.jl/README.md

 ```

-As you can see, there are to ways to use this function: either give it `obs_rows` from a query result, or an `obsid`
+As you can see, there are two ways to use this function: either give it `obs_rows` from a query result, or an `obsid`

 If you want to create reports for multiple observations, then basic list comprehension is the easiest way to do this: